-However, since giving up work after the birth of my son I can no longer afford the luxury skincare that I so adore.
-Booo 😔 I also had to cancel my Beauty Box subscription from lookfantastic.
-I suffer from a condition called Atopic Dermatitis so I am only able to use a specific moisturiser.
-Unfortunately, a lot of the products within the beauty box were moisturisers and after only a few days of trying them, I would begin to have a flare-up.
+However, since giving up work after the birth of my son, I can no longer afford the luxury skincare that I so adore.
+Boo 😔 I also had to cancel my Beauty Box subscription from lookfantastic.
+I suffer from a condition called Atopic Dermatitis, so I can only use a specific moisturiser.
+Unfortunately, many of the products within the beauty box were moisturisers, and after only a few days of trying them, I would begin to have a flare-up.
 Strangely, I appear to be alright with all the other skincare steps.

 Anyway, on a shopping trip recently, I discovered some Aldi Skincare nestled in between washing up sponges and fancy coffee.
-I didn’t realise but Aldi offers a HUGE range of beauty products from shower gels to lip gloss to anti-ageing day and night moisturisers.
-So, I decided to give some of their products a go.
+I didn’t realise, but Aldi offers a HUGE range of beauty products from shower gels to lip gloss to anti-ageing day and night moisturisers.
+So, I decided to give some of the Aldi skincare dupes a whirl!

 Here’s how I got on testing Aldi skincare

 It also claims to be suitable for all skin types, including sensitive skin.
 This is great, as due to my skin condition, I have to be quite careful.
 But this face scrub has such gentle exfoliating granules that it did not irritate my skin in the slightest!
-It does the job, without being too harsh and doesn’t have an extortionate price tag either!
+It does the job without being too harsh and doesn’t have an extortionate price tag either!

 The best part about this face scrub – it’s 85p.
 85p!!!

 I was drawn to this one as it looks very similar to Pixi Glow tonic – which costs a considerable amount more.
-Also, since I entered my 30’s I am all about finding a healthy glow!
+Also, since I entered my 30s, I have been all about finding a healthy glow!

-The toner has Retinol (which is amazing for your skin!) and 5% Niacinamide (whatever that is!)
+The toner has Retinol (which is terrific for your skin!) and 5% Niacinamide (whatever that is!)
 The toner aims to rejuvenate, reduce the appearance of ageing, smooth and even skin and leave it healthy and radiant.
-Yes and please!
+Yes, and please!

-It’s a little too soon to tell if it’s working yet, but so far so good.
-My skin hasn’t reacted to it which is a good sign.
-Oh, it does advise to only use it once a day and reduce to once or twice a week if irritation occurs.
+It’s a little too soon to tell if it’s working yet, but so far, so good.
+My skin hasn’t reacted to it, which is a good sign.
+It does advise only to use it once a day and reduce it to once or twice a week if irritation occurs.

-This eye cream has caffeine to help diminish crows feet, green tea for its antioxidant benefits and to help lock in moisture and it’s fragrance-free, which is very good for your delicate eye area.
+This eye cream has caffeine to help diminish crow’s feet, green tea for its antioxidant benefits and help lock in moisture, and is fragrance-free, which is very good for your delicate eye area.

-This is a lightweight cream but honestly, it smooths so softly into the skin, it feels more like a balm.
+This is a lightweight cream, but honestly, it smooths so softly into the skin that it feels more like a balm.
 You only need a tiny amount, and it leaves your skin feeling so soft.
 It is the best eye cream I have used for a long time.
-Again, it’s too soon to tell if it actually works on your crows feet but my skin definitely feels hydrated so I’m going to carry on using it!
+Again, it’s too soon to tell if it actually works on your crow’s feet, but my dry skin feels hydrated, so I’m going to carry on using it!

 This eye cream is £3.99.

-Like I stated above, since hitting my 30’s I’m desperately trying to bring some kind glow back to my skin.
-So when I saw a highlighter stick I knew I needed to get it.
+As I stated above, since hitting my 30s, I’m desperately trying to bring some glow back to my skin.
+So when I saw a highlighter stick, I knew I needed to get it.

-I applied it to my nose, cheekbones and as it has Vitamin E, I even tried it on my lips.
+I applied it to my nose and cheekbones, and as it has Vitamin E, I even tried it on my lips.
 It gave me a bit of a 90’s frosted lip vibe, but I quite liked it.

 As you can probably tell, I am super, super impressed with my Aldi Skincare haul.
 I am so glad to have discovered the Lacura range.
 Not only has everything worked pretty much as promised, but it also is a fantastic price.
 I’m not worrying about how I’m going to afford to replace it once it’s run out – just if I’m going to be able to find it again!

 Another great thing about all of the products I’ve mentioned is they’re all cruelty-free.
 What’s not to love about the Aldi Skincare range?

-Next time I pop into Aldi I’ll definitely be scouring the shelves for more items to add to my collection (along with lots of food and wine!) so expect more reviews from me soon!
+Next time I pop into my local Aldi store, I’ll definitely be scouring the shelves for more Lacura Skincare to add to my collection (along with lots of food and wine!) so expect more Aldi reviews from me soon!